My Strategies for Career Advancement:

 - Ask the question - There is a special magical question you must always ask when negotiating for a new role.
 This question can often magically add thousands of dollars to your bank account, add weeks to your vacation, add zeros to the number of shares you are given, get additional moving expenses covered and even make hiring bonuses appear out of thin air.
 What is the magical career question?
 The question is, "Is that the best you can do?"

-- Be Youthful – Explore, celebrate, cheer, invent, take risks, be curious and embrace change.
+- Be Youthful – Explore, celebrate, cheer, invent, be funny, take risks, be curious and embrace change.
 Purge grumpiness, cynicism, skepticism, bitterness, pride, resentment and jealousy from your life and place of work – they are poison to the soul and career.
 It’s not age that disqualifies many older people, but poisoned souls.
 Take naps.
 Smile, teach, build, pioneer and charge ahead with enthusiasm!

 View my profile on LinkedIn